Lebanese Prime Minister Saad Hariri says he is Cairo-bound

-- Lebanon Prime Minister Saad Hariri is scheduled to meet with Egyptian President Abdel Fattah al-Sisi on Tuesday

-- Hariri says he will be in Beirut to take part in Independence Day celebrations, which begins on Wednesday

-(CNN)Lebanese Prime Minister Saad Hariri, who recently resigned, plans to visit Cairo on Tuesday before what he says will be his eventual return to Lebanon.
+(CNN)Lebanese Prime Minister Saad Hariri plans to visit Cairo on Tuesday before what he says will be his eventual return to Lebanon, after his unexpected resignation two weeks ago.

-Hariri unexpectedly quit two weeks ago during a trip to Saudi Arabia, saying he feared his life was in danger.
+Hariri quit durig a trip to Saudi Arabia, saying he feared his life was in danger.
 The resignation sparked speculation he was being held hostage in Saudi Arabia.

 On Saturday, Hariri arrived in France, where he announced he would "be in Beirut in the next few days" to take part in independence day celebrations, which will happen on Wednesday.
 It's not clear when the prime minister would return to Lebanon.